hng/tech-coops/README.md

 ## Products created by tech coops

-* [cobuy](https://github.com/enspiral-root-systems/cobuy) by Root Systems.
-Food coop ordering.
+* [Cobuy](https://github.com/enspiral-root-systems/cobuy) by Root Systems: group wholesale purchases as a consumer co-op.

 ## Other lists